Settling the Score: Portioning with Cardinal Preferences: Preliminaries

 \subsubsection{Consistency Properties}

 As the third type of axioms, we consider consistency properties, which aim to ensure that voting rules behave, in some sense, consistently across instances.
 The first such axiom that we examine is \emph{independence}, which has previously been studied by \citet{intriligator1973probsc}.
 The idea of this axiom is that the score assigned to a candidate by an aggregation rule should only depend on the scores that the agents assign to this candidate, and should therefore be independent of the scores assigned to other candidates.
-We remark that this axiom is similar in spirit to Arrow's independence of irrelevant alternatives \citep{Arro51a}, as it postulates that we can compute the outcome for a candidate without taking into account the remaining candidates.
-The definition is as follows.
+We remark that this axiom is conceptually similar but formally unrelated to Arrow's ``independence of irrelevant alternatives'' \citep{Arro51a}, as it postulates that we can compute the outcome for a candidate without taking into account the remaining candidates.

 \begin{definition}[Independence] An aggregation rule $F$ satisfies \emph{independence} if, for all instances $\mathI$ and $\mathI'$ that have the same set of agents $N$ and the same set of $m$ candidates, and for all $j\in [m]$ such that $s_{i,j}=s'_{i,j}$ for all $i\in N$, it holds that $F(\mathI)_j=F(\mathI')_j$. \end{definition}